 - dried thyme, kosher salt, & ground pepper – the perfect combination of seasonings that bring great flavor!

-- twine: optional, but you can use them to tie up the legs.
+- kitchen twine – optional, but you can use it to tie up the turkey legs.

-- basting brush: the perfect tool for adding melted butter to make sure your turkey stays juicy, with a perfectly brown, crisp skin.
+- basting brush – the perfect tool for adding melted butter, making sure the turkey stays juicy, with a perfectly brown, crisp skin.

-- meat thermometer: we always use this one to make sure our meat is fully cooked!
+- meat thermometer – we always use this one to make sure our turkey meat is fully cooked!

-- roasting pan: you gotta catch those turkey drippings and make some homemade turkey gravy!
+- roasting pan – you have to catch those turkey drippings and make follow the simple steps on how to make turkey gravy!

 How Big Of A Turkey Should I Buy